Feature-Aware (Hyper)graph Generation via Next-Scale Prediction: Coarsening Sequence Sampling

 The loop terminates once the number of remaining nodes satisfies the stopping condition:

 \ie when the number of nodes on the left side (corresponding to the original hypergraph nodes) has been reduced by the sampled fraction.
-This framework is flexible, allowing a variety of cost functions $c$, contraction families $F$, reduction fraction ranges $[\rho_\text{min}, \rho_\text{max}]$, and randomization parameters $\lambda$.
+This framework allows a variety of cost functions $c$, contraction families $F$, reduction fraction ranges $[\rho_\text{min}, \rho_\text{max}]$, and randomization parameters $\lambda$.

 \textbf{Practical considerations.} To avoid oversampling overly small graphs during training, we follow the heuristic of \cite{bergmeister2024efficient}: when the current graph has fewer than 16 nodes, we fix the reduction fraction to $\rho = \rho_\text{max}$.
 Due to the constraint that no right-side cluster in $B^{(l)}$ may contain more than three nodes, achieving the target reduction fraction is not always feasible.
 However, we observe empirically that this rarely poses a problem when $\rho_\text{max}$ is reasonably small.